gdavidbutler/pthreadChannel/README.md

     chanClose(responseChan);
     ````
 * Pthreads are serviced fairly, avoiding thundering herd:
-  * Waiters queue in order; when an item is available, only the next waiter is woken—not all of them.
+  * Waiters queue in order; when an item is available, only the next waiter is woken, not all of them.
   * A new arrival goes to the end of the line if others are already waiting.

   However, when both Puts and Gets are waiting, an arriving thread completes opportunistically:
   * If Gets are waiting and Puts are also waiting, a new Get takes an item immediately (a waiting Put is about to fill the Store anyway).
   * If Puts are waiting and Gets are also waiting, a new Put deposits immediately (a waiting Get is about to drain the Store anyway).

-  This avoids an unnecessary context switch: the new arrival would queue, immediately wake the first in line, then complete—so skip the queue.
+  This avoids an unnecessary context switch.
 In effect, the channel switches from interrupt-style (wait for signal) to polling-style (proceed immediately) under load.

 #### Channel Lifecycle